Quakers: Middle East

-Middle East Yearly Meeting has meetings in Lebanon and Palestine.
+Middle East Yearly Meeting has meetings in Lebanon (Brummana Monthly Meeting) and Palestine (Ramallah Monthly Meeting).

+The Ramallah Friends Meeting is in association with the Friends World Committee for Consultation and is affiliated with the Friends United Meeting.

 There has been an active and vibrant Palestinian Quaker community in Ramallah since the late 1800s.
 In 1910 this community built the Ramallah Friends Meetinghouse and later added another building that was used for community outreach.
 The Ramallah Friends Meeting has always played a vital role in the community.
 In 1948 the buildings and grounds became home to many Palestinian refugees.
-Throughout the years, the members of the Ramallah Friends Meeting organised numerous community programmes such as the Children's Play Centre, the First Day School, and women's activities.
+Throughout the years, the members of the Ramallah Friends Meeting organised numerous community programs such as the Children's Play Centre, the First Day School, and women's activities.

 By the early 1990s the Meetinghouse and Annex, which housed meeting rooms and bathroom facilities, fell into disrepair as a result of damage inflicted by time and the impact of conflict.
 So serious was the deterioration of the meetinghouse that by the middle 1990s it was impossible to use the building at all.
 A further blow to the Friends and the wider Palestinian community was the high level of emigration brought on by the economic situation and the hardships arising from continuing Israeli military occupation.
 The Meetinghouse, which had served as a place of worship for the Friends in Ramallah could no longer be used as such and the Annex could no longer be used for community outreach.

 In 2002 a committee consisting of members of the Religious Society of Friends in the US and the Clerk of the Ramallah Meeting began to raise funds for the renovations of the buildings and grounds of the Meetinghouse.
 By November 2004 the renovations were complete, and on 6 March 2005, exactly 95 years to the day after the dedication, the Meetinghouse and Annex were rededicated as a Quaker and community resource.
-Friends meet every Sunday morning at 10:30 for unprogrammed Meeting for Worship.
-Everyone is welcome to attend.
+Friends meet every Sunday for unprogrammed Meeting for Worship.
+The meeting is open to Quakers and non-Quakers, including Muslims.

+The Brummana Monthly meeting in Lebanon was founded in 1868.
+It is closely associated with the Brummana High School, which was founded by Quakers in 1873.
+Conflict and economic conditions have caused the meeting to drop in membership.
+There are presently around 35 attendees which meet every Sunday.